Prescribed Burning in Progress

 We are fortunate to have these professionals coming to Central Oregon to advance their knowledge and skills in prescribed fire use, which they will then take home to help their own communities and the natural areas that they love.
 Once again Central Oregon is proving to be an innovator and leader as we work together to steward our forests for current and future generations.

-We are accepting a little smoke now to avoid a lot of smoke from future wildfires.
+We are accepting a little smoke now to make our forests healthier and our communities safer.

 We share our community's concerns regarding health, visibility and livability related to smoke produced by prescribed fires.
 And we know that prescribed burns are a critical step in forest restoration.
 Research shows that in addition to sustaining important forest ecosystem functions, they significantly reduce the likelihood of out-of-control fires, the kind that mean danger for our communities and hazardous air for weeks at a time.